-If you or a family member are facing criminal charges, contact Close Law Firm as soon as possible to discuss representation.
+If you or a family member are facing criminal charges, contact Brian Close as soon as possible to discuss representation.
 Brian Close represents clients at every stage, from the Grand Jury through the trial and any appeals.
 He has a reputation among clients and colleagues for the high degree of care and communication that he brings to each individual client.
 Mr. Close has advised many clients who had never been charged with a crime before, and he understands the fear and uncertainty when his clients’ futures are at stake.

 Once a person is charged with a crime, whether they are in or out of jail, finding a good lawyer early is key.
 In some cases, clients only have a few days to act to preserve key rights.
 Whether it involves securing evidence that will be helpful to your case, or helping remove restrictive release conditions, Mr. Close assists clients in quickly regaining their footing after being charged with a crime.
 He treats clients with respect from the first meeting as he begins working on the situation.

 When a person is first arrested, he or she will see the judge within a day or two to determine if there was probable cause for the arrest.
 Skilled arguments at this stage can help secure a lower bond, or lead to the dismissal of an improperly charged case.
 The sooner that a person calls an attorney, the better chance of crafting effective arguments at the earliest stage.